Hilary Ballon (In Memoriam)

 Before joining NYU in September 2007, Ballon had been at Columbia University since 1985.
 An innovative and dedicated teacher, Ballon received Columbia University's highest teaching awards: the Presidential Award for Outstanding Teaching, the Great Teacher Award, and the Philip and Ruth Hettleman Teaching Award.
 Her seminar on the urban development of New York City was a laboratory for collaborative student work and digital projects.
 She was chair of the Department of Art History and Archaeology from 2002-04, and as director of Art Humanities, she oversaw a cornerstone of Columbia's undergraduate core curriculum.
 An active participant in university affairs, she chaired the Committee on Undergraduate Admissions and Financial Aid, played a leadership role in curricular development, co- chaired the Arts & Sciences Faculty Fundraising Committee for the Capital Campaign, and served on the Presidential Search Committee, among many university appointments.

-Ballon is a senior advisor to the Andrew W. Mellon Foundation and serves on the Board of Directors of the Museum of the City of New York, the Regional Plan Association, the Skyscraper Museum, and the visiting committees of the MIT Department of Architecture and Princeton University School of Architecture.
+Ballon was a senior advisor to the Andrew W. Mellon Foundation and served on the Board of Directors of the Museum of the City of New York, the Regional Plan Association, the Skyscraper Museum, and the visiting committees of the MIT Department of Architecture and Princeton University School of Architecture.
 She was chairman of the Planning Board of Englewood, New Jersey from 2000-05 where she dealt with contested development issues and rewrote the town's master plan.